flatcar-archive/flatcar-docs/os/booting-on-azure.md

 ## Choosing a channel

-Flatcar Linux is designed to be [updated automatically][update-docs] with different schedules per channel.
+Flatcar Linux is designed to be updated automatically with different schedules per channel.
 This feature can be [disabled][reboot-docs], although it is not recommended.
 The [release notes][release-notes] contain information about specific features and bug fixes.

 The following command will create a single instance.
 For more details, check out [Launching via the Microsoft Azure CLI][azurecli-heading].